 Getting to Mljet:

-The island is conveniently connected all year round by daily car ferry from Prapratno on Peljesac peninsula (which is on Croatian mainland).
-Foot passenger ferry from Dubrovnik also serves once a day in all seasons.
+The island is conveniently connected all year round by daily car ferry from Prapratno on the Peljesac peninsula (which is on the Croatian mainland).
+The foot passenger ferry from Dubrovnik also serves once a day in all seasons.
 The fast catamaran services from Dubrovnik, Korcula, Hvar, Brac and Split are running from April to October.
 In July and August, it is also connected two times a week by fast catamaran ferry from Lastovo.
 From Vis see all options here.
 Check the croatiaferries.com website for schedules and details.
-Organised private tours from Dubrovnik, Korcula and Hvar are also available – check here
+Organized private tours from Dubrovnik, Korcula and Hvar are also available – check here